Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 ## Requirements

-Many of these samples will require you to have installed the following packages:
+Many of the code samples in this document will require you to have installed the following packages:

 - [@azure/identity](https://www.npmjs.com/package/@azure/identity).
 - [@azure/core-http](https://www.npmjs.com/package/@azure/core-http).
 - [@azure/keyvault-secrets](https://www.npmjs.com/package/@azure/keyvault-secrets).

-You can install them with: `npm i @azure/identity @azure/core-http @azure/keyvault-secrets`.
+You can install them with: `npm install @azure/identity @azure/core-http @azure/keyvault-secrets`.

 In the cases in which other packages are necessary, we will mention which packages and how to install them.